 - Doug Engelbart

-We are to a high degree inspired by the work of Douglas Engelbart the inventor, and an early Internet pioneer.
+We are to a high degree inspired by the work of Douglas Engelbart the inventor, and Internet pioneer.

 We are today faced with ever increasing global problems spanning across countries, cultural and intellectual barriers.
 Such problems call for us to be able to engage in effective deliberations on a global scale.
 The web has enabled unprecedented opportunities for such interactions.
 However, large-scale online interactions have been incoherent and dispersed, contributions vary widely in quality, and there has been no clear way to converge on well-supported decisions concerning what actions humanity should take in order to solve their most pressing problems.